-12.1 Inside
+16.1 Inside

-- Students will take the shortest possible route to their next lesson. - No running - Keep to the LEFT along corridors and when moving around school site. - Students will follow the one-way system on stairwells. - Single file movement on the stairs. - Show courtesy to others by being prepared to give way. - If people are waiting to go through a door, join the queue.
-Do not push in front of them. - Do not stand in groups, so that other peoples' passage is obstructed. - When waiting to go into a classroom behave responsibly and guietly. - Entry to classrooms should be swift, and classroom routines followed.
+- Take the shortest possible route to their next lesson. - No running. - Keep to the LEFT along corridors and when moving around school site. - Follow the one-way system on stairwells. - Single file movement on the stairs. - Show courtesy to others by being prepared to give way. - If people are waiting to go through a door, join the queue.
+Do not push in front of them. - Do not stand in groups so that other peoples' passage is obstructed. - When waiting to go into a classroom behave responsibly and quietly. - Entry to classrooms should be swift, and classroom routines followed.

-12.2 Outside
+16.2 Outside

 - Keep to the footpaths on entering and leaving the school and when moving around the site throughout the day.
-Be careful not to bring mud inside the buildings. - The front gate, car park and the visitor's car park are out of bounds for students.

-- In the morning, do not wait on the pavement outside the school gates, but go immediately into the school grounds. - To avoid accidents, throwing of ice and snow and sliding is not allowed. - Riding of bicycles in around school site is not permitted. - Dispose of litter carefully to protect our local environment.
+Be careful not to bring mud inside the buildings. - The front gate, car park and the visitor's car park are out of bounds for students. - In the morning, do not wait on the pavement outside the school gates, but go immediately into the school grounds. - To avoid accidents, throwing of ice and snow and sliding are not allowed. - Riding of bicycles in and around school site is not permitted. - Dispose of litter carefully to protect our local environment.

-12.3 Off-site behaviour
+16.3 Off-site behaviour